 - Submit current Certificate of Insurance to ADMEI

-- Corporate / Operations Status will be through the first quarter of 2020 (31 March)
+- Corporate / Operations Status will be through the last 18 months.

 - The number of program numbers will likely be considerably lower and this will not affect your eligibility to reaffirm